 5. Fengjia (Feng Chia) Night Market

-Described as the biggest night market in Taiwan, Taichung’s Fengjia Night Market is home to an estimated 15,000 shops, restaurants, and stalls.
+Described as the largest night market in Taiwan, Taichung’s Fengjia night market is home to an estimated 15,000 shops, restaurants, and stalls.

-Like Shilin or Raohe in Taipei, it’s a hugely popular night market with a wide selection of food.
-If you’re keen on visiting just one night market in Taichung, then Fengjia Night Market is the one you should go to.
+Like Shilin or Raohe night markets in Taipei, it’s a hugely popular night market with a wide selection of food.
+If you’re keen on visiting just one night market in Taichung, then Fengjia night market is the one you should go to.